Ford Amend Paw Paw

 Asimina triloba 'Ford Amend'

 Selected in the Pacific Northwest and grown since 1950.
-Flavorful, green-yellow fruit with orange flesh; ripens in late September.
+Flavorful, green-yellow fruit with orange flesh; an early-ripener ready to eat in late September.

 Sun: Full Sun to Part Shade in Hot Climates